bbwheroes/m122-ruet-bash_abschluss_project-lorenzhohermuth/README.md

 A next-generation command line tool that takes your sheep (you're allowed to keep your breath) away.

-It takes your bash scripts and creates custom-named system-wide available command out of it.
+It takes your bash scripts and creates custom-named system-wide available commands out of it.

 Not only that but it also tracks the uses and execution times of these commands so you can analyze and optimize your commands.